JamieMagee/jamiemagee.co.uk/content/blog/making-the-most-of-github-rate-limits.md

 ## Use sorting

 Most API calls allow you to sort them based on a date field when querying an endpoint.
-If you use this **–** and do some caching on your end as well **–** you can avoid having to fetch all pages for a request whenever you have a cache request.
+If you use this—and do some caching on your end as well—you can avoid having to fetch all pages for a request whenever you have a cache request.

 For example, if you need to fetch the most recently changed pull requests for a repository, you should be sorting by `updated` and storing a local cache of pull requests.
 That way a conditional request cache miss won’t require you to fetch all the pages of a request.
 You can compare each page to your local cache, and only fetch the next page if required.